Browse Tutorials

 Intermediate

-In previous article, I have described the Routing and how to create route in your application.
+In the previous article, I have described routing and how to create route in your application.
 Now the time is how to control the behavior of a route.
-Basically route constraints is way to put some validation around the defined route.
+Basically, route constraints are the way to put some validation around the defined route.
+In this MVC Tutorial, we will explore more about Route Constraints which will include creating route constraints in asp.net mvc and understanding route constraints.
+Consider our ASP.NET MVC Course for a better understanding of all MVC core concepts.

 Creating Route Constraints